 Antelope Island RED is made from dehydrated green sugarcane juice from Lula Farm in Louisiana and a touch of molasses from the same source, brought to proof with the most important ingredient — artesian, limestone-filtered water.
-This water is sourced directly from the majestic mountains of Utah, home of the greatest snow on earth.
-This snowmelt then flows into the distillery's own Artesian Well creating the unique flavor profile crafted from this mineral rich water.
+This water is sourced directly from the majestic Wasatch mountains of Utah, home to the greatest snow on earth.
+This snowmelt then flows into the distillery's own artesian well creating the unique flavor profile crafted from this mineral rich water.
 Premium rum aged in Cabernet wine barrels makes Antelope Island Red unique.

 Aging in wine barrels creates compelling aromas and flavors of cola candies, cinnamon red hots, marzipan, spumoni, and caramel syrup with a lean, soft, fruity light body and a hot, short finish that presents shades of root beer float and wood shavings finish.
 A serviceable rum for mixed drinks.